kubotal/kad-doc/kad/docs/getting-started/140-a-first-deployment.md

 # A first deployment

-> This part is relevant whatever installation type you performed.
-For this reason, when the cluster name is specified, it is set as `kadtestX`, to be replaced by `kadtest1` or `kadtest2`.
+> This section is relevant regardless of the type of installation you performed.
+For this reason, the cluster name is specified as kadtestX, which should be replaced with kadtest1, kadtest2, or any other name you have chosen.

 ## The component object